yevhenpi/media-converter/README.md

     docker compose version

+4.Clone the repository:

+    git clone git@github.com:yevhenpi/media-converter.git

+5.Configure .env.example files and rename them to .env

+6.Install with maven and pray:

+    mvn install

+7.You can run application with:

+    docker compose --profile prod up

 ## Usage

-   You can run application with

-    docker compose --profile prod up

 Workflow looks like this:
 1. Send POST request with file metadata to /upload endpoint and receive presigned URL.
 2. Upload actual file with PUT request using acquired URL.